ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/concurrency.md

 ### ``isolated`` Functions

-To achieve the intended goals of safety, Ballerina offers the concept of isolated function.
-An isolated function is a function that is concurrency safe if its arguments are safe.
+To achieve the intended goals of safety, Ballerina offers the concept of ``isolated`` functions.
+An ``isolated`` function is a function that is concurrency safe if its arguments are safe.
 So it is not unconditionally safe, but if called with the right arguments, it is safe.

-An isolated function is allowed to access a mutable state only through its parameters.
-Further, it can only call a function that is isolated.
+An ``isolated`` function is allowed to access a mutable state only through its parameters.
+Further, it can only call a function that is ``isolated``.

 ```ballerina
 type R record {